adrienv1520/denvar/README.md

     ```
   3. Access *.npmrc* variables in *package.json* ...?!

-    Yes, in fact there is a third awesome way to access your environment variables !
+    Yes, in fact there is a third way to access your environment variables.
 Here is a simple *.npmrc* file :
     ```
     access=restricted

     ; Project
     PROJECT_NAME=hello from denvar !
     DESCRIPTION=The last Dinosaur !

-    ; S3 credentials
-    S3_USER=superman
-    S3_PASS=cryptonite

     ; Some util paths
     ASSETS_SASS=assets/sass/app.scss